fullstack-decal-fa22/final-project-snack-match/README.md

 # mern-tailwind-vivid-starter
-A repository with React, Tailwind, Vivid, and Express set up
+A repository of Snackmatch App files

 # Getting Started
 This repository contains both an Express backend (within api) and a React frontend (within client).
 To get started, clone the repository.
 Navigate to your terminal and execute the following command.